 In this mini-documentary, Sean Hammond explores the philosophy behind artist intention and its value when understanding works of art.
-Filled will interviews and illustrative examples ranging from music, painting, sculpting, and literature; the primary question centralizes around which matters more when evaluating art - the audience interpretation or artist intention?
+Filled with interviews and illustrative examples ranging from music, painting, sculpting, and literature; the primary question centralizes around which matters more when evaluating art - the audience interpretation or artist intention?

 If you experience trouble with playback, pause the video and allow it to buffer for a few moments.